hms-dbmi-cellenics/api/README.md

 - worker: https://github.com/biomage-ltd/worker
 - UI: https://github.com/biomage-ltd/ui

-The following steps explain in more details on how to get the Cellscope platform running end-to-end.
+The following steps explain in more details on how to get the Cellscope platform running end-to-end locally.

 #### 1. Connect with Inframock
 Inframock is a tool that we have developed in order to run the single cell sequencing platform locally,